NatronGitHub/Natron/INSTALL_OSX.md

-Instructions for installing Natron from sources on OS X
+Instructions for installing Natron from sources on macOS
 =======================================================

-These are step-by-step instructions to compile Natron on OS X.
+These are step-by-step instructions to compile Natron on macOS.

 OS X 10.6 (a.k.a.
-Snow Leopard) and newer are supported when building with MacPorts, and Homebrew can be used to compile it on the latest OS X.
+Snow Leopard) and newer are supported when building with MacPorts, and Homebrew can be used to compile it on the latest macOS (although a few Homebrew casks have to be downgraded).

 ## Official Natron binaries